kwonus/Quelle/Quelle-AVX.md

 The SDK, provided by Digital-AV, has marked each word of the bible text for part-of-speech.
 With Quelle's rich syntax, this type of search is easy and intuitive.

-Of course, part-of-speech expressions can also be used independently of the an AND condition, as follows:
+Of course, part-of-speech expressions can also be used independently of an AND condition, as follows:

 %span = 6 + "/noun/ ... home"